Robert W.T. Martin, Chair

 217S Politics in the Middle East.

 Comparative approach to the contemporary states in the Arab world broken down into the Mashreq (Eastern states), Maghreb (North Africa), Egypt, and the Gulf states.
 Considers the political and economic relations among these states and the reasons for their failure to take common action on common problems.
 Focuses on the shifting power structures in light of the Arab Spring and efforts by individual countries to compensate for the changing environment and modernization.
 Examines the role of Islam in its political context.
 Evaluates the relative ineffectiveness of regional organizations.
-Prerequisite, GOVT 112 or 114, or consent of instructor.
+Prerequisite, GOVT 112 or 114, and Sophomore or Junior standing, except with consent of instructor.
 Walker.

 218S Politics of Africa.